gravitational/careers/challenges/sre/challenge.md

 ### Deployment

 * Create a helm chart for the service that includes at least: a Deployment, ServiceAccount and Service
+* Upgrading the helm chart should not result in unavailability of the service.

 ## Level 4